Ministerial Formation

 Educating Ministers of Character

-Learning how to Learn: Theological reflection at Cuddesdon
+Learning how to Learn: Theological Reflection at Cuddesdon

 A short article published in the Journal of Adult Theological Education, 6.2, 2009, looking at how theological reflection can be taught effectively and the issues that arise.